January 27, 2021

-The learning strategies (or instructional technology) that technology has brought to employee training is breathtaking: learning designers can utilize mobile learning and apps, virtual and augmented reality.
+The learning strategies (or instructional technology) that technology has brought to employee training are breathtaking: learning designers can create subject-matter lessons while utilizing mobile learning and employee training apps, virtual and augmented reality.

 Employers have a host of eLearning employee training programs to choose from that are created by an emerging generation of learning designers who have grown up in a tech-driven world.

-Because our focus here is on quality employee training, let’s have a look at how one key microlearning programs is currently delivering in the eLearning workplace.
+Because our focus here is on quality employee training, let’s have a look at how one key microlearning program is currently delivering in the eLearning workplace.

-Once personalised computers became commonly available to employees around the early-mid 90’s, the mode of delivery for training programs quickly morphed from the ‘bums on seats/ learning circle’ approach into the diverse customised content we see now.
+Once personalized computers became commonly available to employees around the early-mid 90s, the mode of delivery for training programs quickly morphed from the ‘bums on seats/ learning circle’ approach into the diverse customized content we see now.

 This mantra is personified by multi-award-winning EdApp, a key leader in corporate employee training LMS.
-Utilising microlearning, gamification, spaced repetition and other LMS features, EdApp is a mobile-focused system that enables employees to perform training on their own mobile devices.
+Utilizing microlearning, gamification, spaced repetition, and other LMS features, EdApp is a mobile-first system that enables employees to perform training not just on computers but also on their own mobile devices.

 Using a mobile LMS is more than just moving away from the PC.
-It’s a dedicated system that uses smartphone technology and microlearning to deliver training on the go and on-demand.
-Learner driven training is one example of the human element in EdApp’s LMS.
+It’s a dedicated online training system that uses smartphone technology and microlearning to deliver training on the go and on-demand.
+Learner-driven training is one example of the human element in EdApp’s LMS.

 Another key feature of EdApp is its gamification option where potentially mundane tasks are turned into a game.

-Gamified learning motivates learners and leads to more personalised engagement with content that subsequently enhances message retention.
+Gamified learning motivates learners and leads to more personalized engagement with content that subsequently enhances message retention.